-IBM Integration Come for answers.
+IBM Integration Community Come for answers.
 Stay for best practices.
 All we’re missing is you.
 Join / Log in Ask a question

 Eileen Lowry is Vice President of Product Management for IBM Integration.
 She recently joined Bill Lobig, IBM’s VP of Product Management of IBM Automation, in the debut of the new series “The Innovation Conversation” to talk about what’s different about IBM Integration.